Region of Murcia: Geography

-Location

 Satellite view of the Region of Murcia.

 The Region of Murcia is located in the southeast of the Iberian Peninsula, on the coast of the Mediterranean Sea.
 It ranges from 38º 45' in the north to 37º 23' in the south, and from 0º 41' in the east to 2º 21' in the west.
 With an area of 11313 km2, it is the ninth-largest region of Spain by area and constitutes 2.9% of the national area.
 It extends over the greater part of the hydrographic basin of the Segura River, thus constituting a well-defined geographical unit, except for the comarcas of the Sierra de Segura and the Campos de Hellín which were in the province of Albacete, Los Vélez in Almería and La Vega Baja in the province of Alicante, all belonging to the same basin.

 Terrain

 The Massif of Revolcadores is the highest point of the Region of Murcia, its highest peak is Los Obispos Peak at 2014 m.

 Approximately 27% of the Murcian territory consists of mountainous reliefs, 38% intermountain depressions and corridor valleys, and the remaining 35% of plains and high plateaus.
 The region is located at the eastern end of the Baetic System, being affected climatologically by an orography that isolates it from the Atlantic influence.
 These mountain ranges are divided in turn from north to south into: